jimsteph/ds5w2_project/d5w2project.md

 ## 241              HAIL     1358
 ```

-To simplify, lets merge the top ten from each category (fatalities, injuries), replace NAs with 0, and then chart the combined totals:
+To simplify, lets merge each category (fatalities, injuries) into a unified _harm_ category, replace NAs with 0, and then view the combined totals:

 ```r